shlake/lc-open-refine/index.md

 layout: lesson
 root: .
 ---
-This Library Carpentry lesson introduces librarians to working with data in OpenRefine.
+This Library Carpentry lesson (shorten version) introduces librarians to working with data in OpenRefine.
 At the conclusion of the lesson you will understand what the OpenRefine software does and how to use the OpenRefine software to work with data files.